COVID-19 information for students, agents and the international education sector

 Repatriation travel for international students

-- International students with valid international flight tickets to depart New Zealand (from Auckland or Christchurch airports) can travel to these cities by:
+- International students with valid international flight tickets to depart New Zealand (from Auckland or Christchurch airports) can travel to these cities by a single flight, private and non-private transport.

 - Education providers who are assisting international students with flights must meet their duty of care obligations towards students.